 - Research suggests that some tumors evade the immune system by recruiting myeloid-derived suppressor cells (MDSCs).
 MDSCs produce reactive nitrogen radicals (RNS) that alter the receptors on the surface of the tumor to “cloak” it from CTLs.

-- Omaveloxolone and other AIMs inhibit MDSC activity, suppress RNS, and restore anti-tumor immune responses in preclinical studies.
+- Omaveloxolone and other Nrf2 activators inhibit MDSC activity, suppress RNS, and restore anti-tumor immune responses in preclinical studies.
 They also have direct anticancer effects in vitro and in animals.

 - Reata is conducting a Phase 2 clinical study using omaveloxolone in combination with Checkpoint Inhibitors in patients with melanoma (REVEAL).